paultopia/pandoc_writing_template/README.md

 # pandoc_writing_template
-quick and dirty template for my writing projects don e in pandoc markdown
+quick and dirty template for my writing projects done in pandoc markdown